Hungary: Teachers are Sorely Underpaid: But the Real Problem ... is the Education System Itself

 Photo: Willard Dickerson is an American born in Boston, raised in Massachusetts, and a former resident of both Princeton, NJ, and Ithaca, NY.
 He has taught in Kőbánya, Budapest District X, since moving to Hungary in 1993.

-Part II of Willard Dickerson's Guest Post.
-Part I was published on 6th April.
+Part 1 of Willard Dickerson's Guest Post was published on 6th April.

 Even in my school, we have seen several excellent teachers walk away from the profession over the last few years.
 As educators, they are becoming increasingly frustrated with a system that is not allowing them to be creative and to share their love of learning with their students.
 They are losing their joy as they are required to spend more and more of their time on administrative paperwork and on doing little more than effecting the transfer of data from approved textbook to student.